Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 - a resolution higher than 480p (720p is the target)
 - a nice deployment method (linux package or docker)
 - the stream will also be forwarded to a neural network, that detects people on the video.
 Can you think how to achieve that?
 The network takes in image frames (we will we processing about 1/20 of the frames)

+### Club website updates

+Our [website](www.akl.pwr.edu.pl) is written in React (not by a WebDev proffesional, but I did my best).
+This is more of a creativity-focued task.
+If you can think of any ways to improve the site (for example, you can design the members tab or get translation running), show us what you can do, we can give you the site's repo.